Keenan Patten

 Keenan Ieuan Patten (born 7 April 2001) is a Welsh footballer who plays as a midfielder for club Newport County.
 He is a former Wales under 19 international.

 Career

 Cardiff City

 Patten joined the Cardiff City academy aged nine, progressing through the ranks to sign a scholarship in February 2017.
 In March 2021, he signed a new one-year deal.
 He departed the club at the end of the 2021–22 season.

 AFC Fylde

 In August 2022, Patten joined National League North side AFC Fylde on an initial one-year deal with the option to extend.

 Newport County

 On 4 February 2025, Patten joined League Two club Newport County on an eighteen-month deal for an undisclosed fee.
 On 8 February 2025, he made his debut in a 3–0 victory over Crewe Alexandra.
 In July 2025, he suffered a broken leg during a pre-season friendly against Bristol City, needing to undergo surgery.
+On 2 February 2026 Patten joined Cymru Premier club Barry Town United on loan for the remainder of the 2025-26 season.
+In June 2026 Patten agreed a new short term contract with Newport.